overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

   - "Java"
   - "Vavr"
 description: "Skadooosh!"
+keyTakeAways:
+    - A **Metric-driven approach** towards reducing cognitive complexity using Functional Programming (FP) principles.
+    - Modeling and designing complex real-world problems using Functional Programming constructs.
+    - Intermediate FP Concepts such as Monads, Function Lifting and their application in the context of a real-world problem.
+    - A mind-shift from a traditional imperative style to functional style.
 ---

 ## Abstract

-For teams suffering from a high complexity code base, this paper offers a **metric-driven approach** towards reducing complexity using Functional Programming (FP) principles.
+For teams suffering from a high complexity code base, this paper offers a **Metric-driven approach** towards reducing cognitive complexity using Functional Programming (FP) principles.

 With the advent of **SaaS** and **Microservices**, software systems majorly communicate through the network, and **REST** is the predominant HTTP protocol used.
 To reduce network latency, these services resort to _Bulk-APIs_.
 One of the significant challenges of Bulk-APIs is **Request Validation**.
 With increasing request bulk size, service routes, and the number of validations, the validation orchestration can quickly get complex when done in traditional imperative style.

-This paper offers a *creative solution* - an extensible **Validation Framework** for REST services, using FP, which was successfully implemented by our Payments Platform Engineering in one of the world's largest SaaS companies, *Salesforce*.
+This paper offers a *creative solution* in the form of an extensible **Validation Framework** for REST services, using FP, which was successfully implemented by our Payments Platform Engineering in one of the world's largest SaaS companies, *Salesforce*.

 ## Audience

 Technical Level: Interesting to all, approachable for basic and up.
 Any Functional Programming enthusiasts love it.

 This talk targets developers with basic knowledge of software design.
 The concepts are language agnostic.
 For broader outreach, I shall use **Java** for demonstration.
 The audience doesn't need any prior knowledge of FP.
 They are gradually ramped-up towards Intermediate FP Concepts such as Monads, Function Lifting in the context of the problem.

 The audience experiences a mind-shift from a traditional imperative style to functional style.
 This talk adds new paradigm tool-set and vocabulary to any programmer's arsenal and how to use it to simplify the modeling and designing complex real-world problems.

 As I cannot use the production code, I use code samples from my POC [Github repo](https://github.com/overfullstack/railway-oriented-validation) for the demonstration.